Thriftpy/thriftpy/docs/index.rst

 ThriftPy is a pure python implemention of Apache Thrift in a pythonic way.

-The official thrift python lib is not pythonic at all, it needs a complicate process of installation, and the generated sdk is very ugly.
+The official thrift python lib is not pythonic at all, it needs a complicated process of installation, and the generated sdk is very ugly.
 Everytime the thrift file changed you have to re-generate the sdk which causes more pain in development.